charliereese/twitter_bot/README.md

 ### Items of Note:
 - Song lyrics are in the lyrics.yaml file
-  - If the song you want to tweet is not present, added it is as simple as a quick copy and paste!
+  - If the song you want to tweet is not present, adding it is as simple as a quick copy and paste!
 - DrizzyBot written in ruby
   - Uses the twitter gem
 - This twitterbot isn't built to handle edge cases (just for laughs)